tokens-studio/resolver-spec/docs/src/content/docs/More info/rationale.md

 This would likely be an architectural descision depending on whether the brands have anything in common or not or otherwise require seperate resolvers for governance reasons.

-@connorjsmith makes a valid point of the final tools such as `style-dictionary` deciding the final form of the tokens as a list of css variables, as well as optimizing the final form.
-Two resolved sets, with light and dark mode set respectively for example, could then be analyzed to optimize the final form of the tokens and removing redundant values .
+@connorjsmith makes a valid point of the final tools such as `style-dictionary` deciding the final form of the tokens as a list of CSS variables, as well as optimizing the final form.
+Two resolved sets, with light and dark mode set respectively for example, could then be analyzed to optimize the final form of the tokens and removing redundant values.

 ## Resolution aliasing